tanveer128423/React-tailwind-Project/README.md

 A premium landing page inspired by **Rolex**, designed to reflect timeless luxury and craftsmanship.
 Built using **HTML** and **Tailwind CSS**, this project highlights elegant design, product showcasing, and smooth user experience.

+# You can check it out here : https://rolexlandingpagee.netlify.app/

 ---

 ## 🖋️ Overview